vivaria/edisonrul.ing/README.md

 ## KINKA-BYO

-*   "Kinka-Byo's" effect targets 1 Level 1 monster in your Graveyard and continues to target it while it is on the field.
+*   "Kinka-Byo"'s effect targets 1 Level 1 monster in your Graveyard and continues to target it while it is on the field.
 *   Removing the Special Summoned monster from play when "Kinka-Byo" is removed from the field does not start a Chain.
 *   When "Kinka-Byo" is flipped face-down its effect disappears.
 If it is flipped face-up and Special Summons another Level 1 monster, when it is removed from the field only the newly Special Summoned Level 1 monster is removed from play.
 The previously Special Summoned Level 1 monster remains on the field.
-*   If you Special Summon "Arcana Force 0 - The Fool" with "Kinka-Byo's" effect and the coin toss for "Arcana Force 0 - The Fool" is heads, "Kinka-Byo's" effect is negated and it is destroyed.
+*   If you Special Summon "Arcana Force 0 - The Fool" with "Kinka-Byo"'s effect and the coin toss for "Arcana Force 0 - The Fool" is heads, "Kinka-Byo"'s effect is negated and it is destroyed.
 "Arcana Force 0 - The Fool" remains on the field.

 ## KIRYU